 The Sequence Browser can only preview image frames so although you will be able to view the metadata in audio files, you will not be able to play them back or hear any sound from movie files containing audio.

 You can change the appearance of the strips in the Baselight Preferences.

 - Select Baselight > Preferences from the main menu.

 - On the Timeline tab, set the Strip Appearance to Flat and click Save.

 If you see this message when you quit Baselight, just click the Save button even if you haven’t made any changes to the Multi-Paste settings.
 You should not see this message again the next time you quit Baselight.

 Join the Programme

-If you cannot see the form below, download and fill out the Baselight STUDENT Registration PDF form.
-Email the completed form to [email protected].
+If you cannot see the form below or are unable to submit the order form, download and fill out the Baselight STUDENT Registration PDF form.
+Email the completed document to [email protected].